 The essence of all work that you submit to this course must be your own.
-Collaboration on problem sets is not permitted except to the extent that you may ask classmates and others for help so long as that help does not reduce to another doing your work for you.
-Generally speaking, when asking for help, you may show your code to others, but you may not view theirs, so long as you and they respect this policy's other constraints.
-Collaboration on the course's final project is permitted to the extent prescribed by its specification.
+Collaboration on problems is not permitted (unless explicitly stated otherwise) except to the extent that you may ask classmates and others for help so long as that help does not reduce to another doing your work for you.
+Generally speaking, when asking for help, you may show your code or writing to others, but you may not view theirs, so long as you and they respect this policy's other constraints.
+Collaboration on quizzes and tests is not permitted at all.
+Collaboration on the final project is permitted to the extent prescribed by its specification.

 Below are rules of thumb that (inexhaustively) characterize acts that the course considers reasonable and not reasonable.
-If in doubt as to whether some act is reasonable, do not commit it until you solicit and receive approval in writing from the course's heads.
-Acts considered not reasonable by the course are handled harshly.
+If in doubt as to whether some act is reasonable, do not commit it until you solicit and receive approval in writing from your instructor.
+If a violation of this policy is suspected and confirmed, your instructor reserves the right to impose local sanctions on top of any disciplinary outcome that may include an unsatisfactory or failing grade for work submitted or for the course itself.